Akshayakalpa

-Akshayakalpa Organic is an Indian dairy brand.
-It is India's first certified organic dairy enterprise.
-The organization was founded in 2010 at Tiptur, Karnataka by Shashi Kumar and GNS Reddy.
+Akshayakalpa Organic is an Indian organic dairy company headquartered in Tiptur, Karnataka.
+Founded in 2010 by Shashi Kumar and GNS Reddy, it is reported to be India’s first certified organic dairy company, producing and supplying organic milk and dairy products.

 History

 Akshayakalpa originated from the Yuva Chetna Program.
 This program, which ran from 2001 to 2009, encouraged people from urban areas to teach young people and women in rural regions about agriculture and farming for their vocation of choice.

 Akshayakalpa was registered as a company on October 2, 2010.

 Akshayakalpa had 130 farms in the Tiptur area by 2016.

 By 2020, the organization had partnered with 580 farmers in the Tiptur district, whose average income was ₹89,000 per month.
 The company works with farmers in and around Tiptur, Karnataka and Chengalpattu, Tamil Nadu.
 The organization plans to build its network by working with more than 100 such farmers and satellite farms owned by farmers in Chengalpattu.

-The company works with farmers in and around Tiptur, Arsikere, Channarayapatna, Chikkanayakana Halli, Kadur and Holenarasipura.
-The company is also planning to expand its operations in Chennai and Hyderabad.